 Knee pain: how it happens and what you can do about it

-Knee pain can manifest itself very differently in those affected.
-Perhaps you always feel it after a strain or during particular movements?
-Sometimes knee pain occurs laterally or you feel it directly inside in the area of the kneecap or in the joint.
-To find out the causes of knee pain, you should carefully observe in which situations your knee hurts, how the pain feels, where it occurs and how long it lasts.
-This will then also provide clear clues as to the triggers of the knee pain.
-In this article, you will find a compact overview of the topic of knee pain, possible causes and, above all, an answer to the question: What helps against knee pain?
+Knee pain can manifest themselves very differently in those affected.
+Perhaps you always feel it after exertion or during particular movements?
+Sometimes knee pain occurs at the side or you feel it directly inside the kneecap area or in the joint.
+To find out the causes of knee pain, you should observe exactly in which situations your knee hurts, how the pain feels, where it occurs and how long it lasts.
+This will also provide clear clues as to what is causing the knee pain.
+In this article, you will find a compact overview of the topic of knee pain, possible causes and, above all, an answer to the question: What helps with knee pain?

 The knee as the largest joint in the human body

-Before we take a look at knee pain and complaints, it's worth taking a closer look at the structure and function of the knee.
-The knee joint has the important task of connecting the thigh to the lower leg and thus enabling various types of locomotion - from running to cycling to swimming.
+Before we take a look at knee pain and complaints it is worth taking a closer look at the structure and function of the knee.
+The knee joint has the important task of connecting the thigh to the lower leg and thus enabling various types of locomotion - from running and cycling to swimming.
 At the same time, the knee is the largest joint in the human body and therefore also quite complex in structure.

 The knee joint consists of three parts: